10 Straight Days Of Rain In North Texas And More On The Way

 Last May we had 12 which is tied for sixth with four others.

-At 25 days in this month, we are the 37th wettest May on record at 6.07 inches.
+At 25 days in this month, we were the 37th wettest May on record at 6.07 inches.

-With more rain in the forecast through the end of the week and the beginning of the weekend, we will see that number change.
+With more rain in the forecast through the end of this week and the beginning of the weekend, we will see that number change.

 For perspective, last May we had 7.54 inches of rain on record.